broadinstitute/gnomad-browser/deploy/docs/LoadingLargeDatasets.md

 - Look at the total size of all indices in Elasticsearch to see how much storage will be required for permanent pods.
   Add up the values in the `store.size` column output from the [cat indices API](https://www.elastic.co/guide/en/elasticsearch/reference/current/cat-indices.html).

+- Edit [elasticsearch.yaml.jinja2](../manifests/elasticsearch/elasticsearch.yaml.jinja2) and add a new persistent data node set.
-- Edit the `volumeClaimTemplates` section of the `data` node set in elasticsearch.yaml.jinja2 accordingly.
+  Set the storage request in the `volumeClaimTemplates` section of the new node set based on the total size of all indices.
   Keep in mind that the storage request there is per-pod.
 If necessary, add permanent data pods to the cluster.
 Resize the `es-data` node pool if necessary.

   ```